NYPL/digarch/staging/FTK-Quick-Start.md

 ![](ftkcs/media/image2.png)

 -   You can create empty bookmarks to mimic the hierarchical structure of the finding aid.
-Right-click your name in the Bookmarks tab and select 'Create empty bookmark'.
+Right-click a top level bookmark in the Bookmarks tab and select 'Create empty bookmark'.

--   If you are working on a collection with more than one archivist account you must create a bookmark under your name to 'Add to Bookmark' even though you can create a bookmark under another archivist's name.

 -   Wait until
     you are finished processing to number your ER components.